The Best Loop Pedal Roundup 2017

 Boomerang III Phrase Sampler

 Instead of focusing on adding features, the Boomerang III Phrase Sampler takes a different approach offering four distinct play styles.
 The most familiar is the Serial Play Style which lets you create one loop after the other which is how most other loop pedals behave.
-This is the setting which you will be using most of the time, following conventional looper designs.
-The other three models give you more flexibility on where, when and how your loops are triggered and stopped.
+This is the setting which you will be using most of the time, and is the most intuitive to work with.
+The other three models are for advanced users who want more control over where, when and how loops are triggered and stopped.

-The Serial Master Play Style lets you add rhythmic background to your loops, a nifty feature for one-man-band musicians.
+The Serial Master Play Style lets you add rhythmic background to your loops, which not many prefer but still useful from time to time.
 Sync Play Style lets you play all your loops simultaneously and in sync, allowing you to instantly create walls of sound.
 The fourth mode is called Free Play Style, which lets you play all your loops simultaneously but not in sync, letting you build more ambient style music.
-Other features include fade, stutter and DJ-scratch effects which allows for electronic style music.
-The price point for this pedal is a bit steep, but investing in the Boomerang III will give you a nice pay-off both in your music and creativity.
+Other features include fade, stutter and DJ-scratch effects which allows for electronic style music right on your guitar, or mic.
+The price point for this pedal is a bit steep and I'm not a fan of its form factor, but it is still a worthy investment, especially when considering Boomerang III's flexibility, which inspires fun and creativity.
 Retail Price: $479.

 Share This Article